-If the creator is a legally recognised not-for-profit company and you receive nothing of value in return for your payment to them, then some jurisdictions allow the patron to take a tax deduction.
+If the creator is a legally recognized not-for-profit company and you receive nothing of value in return for your payment to them, then some jurisdictions allow the patron to take a tax deduction.

 Pledges to non-profits

-Non-profit organisations are generally exempt from taxes.
-There are many different types of non-profits when it comes to eligibility and tax-deductible contributions.
+Non-profit organizations are generally exempt from federal taxes and many state taxes.
+There are many different types of non-profits regarding eligibility and tax-deductible contributions.

 Your contribution, minus the value of any thank-you gifts you receive, is tax-deductible to the full extent provided by law.